KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Found 'uses: actions/checkout@v3' in file `mm2-idf.js.yml`: Replace it with v4.
 2. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
+3. Recommendation: Found 'axios' in file `axios_v0.16.x.js`: Replace it with built-in fetch.
-3. Recommendation: Found 'XMLHttpRequest' in file `axios_v0.16.x.js`: Replace it with built-in fetch.
+4. Recommendation: Found 'XMLHttpRequest' in file `axios_v0.16.x.js`: Replace it with built-in fetch.
+5. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.
-4. Typo: Found 'Magic Mirror' in file `module.js`: Replace it with `MagicMirror²`.
+6. Typo: Found 'Magic Mirror' in file `module.js`: Replace it with `MagicMirror²`.
-5. Typo: Found 'Magic Mirror' in file `helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found 'Magic Mirror' in file `helper.js`: Replace it with `MagicMirror²`.
+8. Recommendation: Found 'axios' in file `helper_impl.js`: Replace it with built-in fetch.
+9. Recommendation: Found 'axios' in file `helper_impl.spec.js`: Replace it with built-in fetch.
+10. Recommendation: Found 'axios' in file `railwayRepository.js`: Replace it with built-in fetch.
+11. Recommendation: Found 'axios' in file `railwayRepository.spec.js`: Replace it with built-in fetch.
+12. Recommendation: Found 'axios' in file `yarn.lock`: Replace it with built-in fetch.

 ## [MMM-IdF-Transport by FalseIlyu](https://github.com/FalseIlyu/MMM-IdF-Transport)